 Open Swagger and use the REST endpoints to save a URL and retrieve its screenshot.
 Below is an example of a screenshot of the TechCrunch homepage taken with Playwright.

 Once again, the screenshot looks similar to the previous screenshots.
-The advertisements and ugly scrollbar are still visible, and the banner on the bottom also still blocks portions of the page.
+The advertisements are still visible and the banner on the bottom also still blocks portions of the page.
 While this is easier to implement, the final screenshot has the same flaws as the previous screenshots.

 Using Urlbox

 Urlbox is a service that specializes in taking web page screenshots.
 The service exposes a REST API that's simple yet incredibly flexible.
 Their service offering includes advanced functionality such as retina screenshots, web font, and emoji support, SVG support, ad blocking, and webhooks.
-They offer a seven-day free trial to try all their features, after which you can upgrade to one of their paid plans, which start at $19/month.
+They offer a seven-day free trial to try all their features, after which you can upgrade to one of their paid plans.

 Sign up for a seven-day free trial.
 You can log in after confirming your email address.
 When you log in, you'll be taken to the Dashboard page, where you'll find your API Key and Secret.
 You'll need these later, so be sure to take note of them.